cmancushman/StackBase/README.md

 }];
 ```

+Additionally, you may have noticed this unnecessary line of code:  ```objective-c __weak typeof(self) weakSelf = self; ``` The purpose of making this 'weakSelf' object is to avoid retain loops, which are a risk as this framework uses completion blocks returning data from asynchronous web requests.
+You will see how 'weakSelf' is used when we add a column to this table.

 If you have properly followed the installation steps, after running the project you will see the following output in your logs: